RDaneelOlivaw42/C81/README.md

-# C79
+# C80

-Book Santa, Stage 3
+Book Santa, Stage 5

-Added switch navigator and AppTabNavigator.
-Added and designed BookRequestScreen.js and BookDonateScreen.js
+Added SettingsScreen, functionality to update or change User Information in database.